ICC

 ICC Switzerland

-At the meeting of the World Council (General Assembly) of the International Chamber of Commerce on 26 May 1922, Switzerland was admitted as a new National Committee.
-Vorort and the Swiss Bankers Association were admitted as active members – with the Swiss Chamber of Commerce in France.
-The Swiss National Committee was then established.
+On 26 May 1922, at the meeting of the ICC World Council (General Assembly), Switzerland was officially admitted as a new National Committee.
+Vorort and the Swiss Bankers’ Association were accepted as active members alongside the Swiss Chamber of Commerce in France, thereby opening the way for the creation of the Swiss National Committee.

 100 Years ICC Video